Klawock River Hatchery

 The cities of Klawock and Craig operated the facility while the Prince of Wales Hatchery Association (POWHA) was being formed.
 In 1996 POWHA assumed operations with a permitted capacity of 5 million coho eggs, 5 million sockeye eggs and 50,000 steelhead eggs.
 Steelhead production ceased in 2002 and sockeye ended in 2005.
 Klawock Hatchery is now a coho facility with an annual production goal of 5 million eggs which normally produces 4.5 million smolt for release.

-POWHA struggled over the years to attain success and the possibility of closing the doors loomed began to appear likely by 2010.
+POWHA struggled over the years to achieve success and the possibility of closing the doors loomed began to appear likely by 2010.
 In 2011 the POWHA Board of Directors, in consultation with experts from the State and private industry, instituted sweeping reforms to the hatchery program and staff and in 2013 the largest return in hatchery history occurred.
 Unfortunately the revenue was not enough to sustain operations and the POWHA board approached SSRAA for financial help and asked SSRAA to take over the hatchery.